WebMechanix/SimpleConsent/README.md

 ---

-> [!CAUTION]
+> [!IMPORTANT]
+> **⚖️ Legal Disclaimer** \
-> **Legal Disclaimer!
-The maintainers of this library are not data-privacy lawyers, and this library's defaults and/or example configurations may not meet your specific legal requirements and are NOT a substitute for proper legal counsel.**
+> The maintainers of this library are not data-privacy lawyers, and this library's defaults and/or example configurations may not meet your specific legal requirements and are **NOT a substitute for proper legal counsel**.
 >
-> Installing this library on your website WILL NOT "magically" make it compliant with regional data collection laws - it must be configured properly with Google Tag Manager to work correctly.
-This is true for any consent management tools, they cannot guarantee compliance (also - if they say otherwise - they're lying to you).
+> This library is a tool, installing this library on your website(s) WILL NOT "magically" make it compliant with regional data collection laws - it (and Google Tag Manager) must be configured properly to adhere to opt-in/opt-out consent logic.
+This is true for any consent management tool/platform, they cannot guarantee compliance (and - if they say otherwise - they're lying to you).
 >
 > **It cannot be understated to always consult with a data privacy professional to ensure your consent banner configuration is compliant with regional data collection laws.**